mhaynes001/pop_climate/README.md

-#Micromobility and Seasons
+# Micromobility and Seasons
-Published on March 11, 2019
+Published on March 11, 2019 by Mike Haynes
-Michael Haynes

 Published on LinkedIn at: [https://www.linkedin.com/pulse/micromobility-seasons-michael-haynes/](https://www.linkedin.com/pulse/micromobility-seasons-michael-haynes/)